 Evaluating your sales pipeline is one of the most important parts of value chain analysis for a sales team.
 It can help you streamline your processes, increase market value, pull in more revenue and boost profits.

 Identify each activity that plays a part in creating your company’s product.
-If you don’t, it’s impossible to decode all of the actions involved in the creation, sale and customer after-care.

 For example, it’s not enough to write down that you have a product design team.
 You need to dig deeper and ask:

 Pro-tip: This step will take a considerable amount of time and, if possible, shouldn’t be a one-person task.
 Instead, encourage cross-collaboration internally so each department can outline its logistics, operational costs and services.
 A task management app like Asana or Trello can keep each activity organized and create a visual chart while you identify each activity in your value chain.

 Remember to calculate contribution costs such as rent, utilities and staff.
 By having an accurate picture of every single cost, it’s easier to see how much revenue you’re actually generating.

 Once each activity has been mapped out, you can delineate which parts of your value chain are costing your business the most money.